 Supported in the first season of the TV series (and the manga) - Belldandy's brow marking changes from a elongated diamond, to a elongated oval with a circle two-thirds of the way down - when she releases her seals during the Lord of Terror arc.

 In the manga, Urd's inverted triangle splits into a broken 'V' similar to Mara's when she's possessed by the Lord of Terror.
 And into a five-pointed star when she unseals her own demonic powers.

 Fingerless Gloves: Belldandy and Urd have these as part of their signature goddess outfit/uniform in the OVA and TV series, as well as Peorth in the TV series and manga.

 Finger Gun: Hild does a variant of this in one chapter.
 She puts her finger to her head in a gun shape, shouts "Bang!" and then collapses.
 She does it to extract a crystalized fragment of herself out of her body.

 A Form You Are Comfortable With: It's been stated by a demon that, even though she looked human, it wasn't her true form.
 She then proceeded to show Keiichi what she really looked like, effectively scaring him witless.
 She then points out that the Goddesses aren't showing him their true forms either, and the fact they look human is just so that people don't feel alienated from them.
 This causes Keiichi a moment of fright when Belldandy calms him down, but she acknowledges the issue and says that she does not mind.
-Keiichi then gets over the fear and decides he doesn't really care what Belldandy may really be, because he loved her for who she was, not how she looked.
+Keiichi then gets over the fear and decides he doesn't really care what Belldandy may really be, because he loves her for who she is, not how she looks.

 There are also points that show that goddesses and demons seem to have an actual preference for human forms (i.e. vanity), in addition to not wanting to terrify every human that they meet.